HoerTech-gGmbH/openMHA/COMPILATION.md

 ### Compilation

-Start a mingw64 bash shell from the Windows start menu.
+Start a MinGW-64 bash shell from the Windows start menu.
-Clone openMHA from github, compile openMHA by typing in a terminal
+Clone openMHA from github and compile openMHA by typing in the terminal:
 ```
 git clone https://github.com/HoerTech-gGmbH/openMHA
 cd openMHA